msolomon/argo/spec.md

 : `VARINT` (variable-length integer) values are written to _Core_ and use the _variable-length zig-zag coding_.

 FLOAT64
-: `FLOAT64` values are written to their _Block_ as 8 bytes in little endian order according to IEEE 754.
+: `FLOAT64` values are written to their _Block_ as 8 bytes in little endian order according to IEEE 754's `binary64` variant.
 Nothing is written to _Core_.

 BYTES